Acute and overuse sports injuries in volleyball

 Acute ankle and knee injuries are explained by the intensity of changes of pace, jumping, and landing, while finger and wrist injuries are explained by direct contact with the ball during spikes, catches, or blocks.

 On the other hand, overuse injuries tend to affect the shoulder (9-40%), knee (16-30%), and lumbar spine (10-11%).
 They usually result in longer sideline times and are secondary to the game itself.
-Regarding the shoulder, overhead activity in serving, spikes, and blocks contributes to this injury.
-Jumping sports, such as volleyball, place significant stress on the patellar tendon, which is why patellar tendonitis is the most common knee overuse injury (also known as jumper's knee).
+Regarding the shoulder, overhead activity such as serving, spikes, and blocks contributes to this injury.
+Jumping sports, such as volleyball, place significant stress on the patellar tendon, which is why patellar tendonitis is the most common overuse injury of the knee (also known as jumper's knee).
 Senior players combine reduced lumbar mobility with repetitive lumbar hyperextensions typical of the game, these two factors being co-responsible for low back pain as an overuse injury.

 Various sports trauma studies have not found significant differences in injury incidence by gender, but they have when comparing these injuries by age group.
 Hand injuries are more common in young, novice players, while overuse injuries affecting the lumbar spine are more common in senior players.

-If we review the literature on the most injurious time of the game, we find that more injuries occur in competition than in training sessions.
-Regarding the time of the season with the most injuries, we find that this period is the preseason.
-The most injured players are those in forward positions (in order: opposite, center, and zone 4 finishers), primarily due to finishing and blocking actions.
+If we look at the literature on the most injurious time of the game, we find that more injuries occur in competition than in training sessions.
+Regarding the most common time of the season, we find that this period is the preseason.
+The most injured players are those in forward positions (in order: opposite, middle, and zone 4 spikers), primarily due to spikes and blocks.

-Preventive measures during preseason are essential.
-Correct programming and load management can help improve a player's adaptation to exercise, reducing the percentage of injuries and avoiding performance losses.
+Preventive measures during the preseason are essential.
+Correct scheduling and load management can help improve a player's adaptation to exercise, reducing the percentage of injuries and preventing performance losses.